Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Make InvTutorial sound less like a marketing pitch.
 * Rename Ipseity to Complexity/Value.
 * Harmonizers are invincible and ethereal outside the spire, because they can only harm their own.
 In the Spire you have a bit more power over them, as the influence of the environment makes you a little bit more like them.
 * Make it clearer why enemies attack the player - they are desperate for a ride and are also testing to see if Terminal is their true saviour.
-Maybe add dialogue upon entering random rooms that highlights this
+Maybe add dialogue upon entering random rooms that highlights this.
+Clarify that the reason enemies are weak and never back down is because they *want* to die to Terminal to board the train to the Next World.
 * The reason the game is in glyphs is because it must be "censored" as some creatures are cognitohazardous.
 The Harmonizers/Roseic Servants in particular.
 * Zaint's philosophy is apathy and detatchment.
 This makes sense, because altruism has no place in a world where literally everyone is a god with unlimited resources.
 * Also his name is just zaint because he started with a Z, but never finished out of laziness and just kept calling himself "saint" after his noble title.